peregrinescode/peregrinescode.github.io/about.md

 I'm Ross, a physicist currently working at HU Berlin.

-I created this website as side project, to learn a little about how the internet works and websites are coded.
+I created this website as a side project, to learn a little about how the internet works and how websites are coded.

 <!-- You can find my CV [here](/assets/pdfs/CV-RossWarren.pdf) (last updated: 6 May 2020). -->